Lake Management Plan Update

 By David Ernes – Lake Management Committee

 In a previous article, we discussed the use of algaecides to control algae blooms.
 One other option is to control the nutrients, primarily phosphorous, the major food source for the algae.
-One Read more
+One source of these nutrients in the lake is the legacy sediment, which has accumulated over the years.
+During rain events, high wind conditions, and other activities, the sediment in the shallow regions of the lake can be stirred up and Read more

 Read More